khatwaniNikhil/Impact_notes/README.md

 7. all  "columns" fetched in query returned from index instead of table lookup.
 8.  removing some unnecessary joins corrected the queryplan to join tables in performant order

-How to monitor gain
+##### How to monitor gain
-1) flow level http response time percentiles over a 2 week period before/afte
+1) monitor http response time percentiles over a 2 week period before/afte

-Scheduled job to regularly look for tables that need their index statistics updated.
+# 3.2 Scheduled job to regularly look for tables that need their index statistics updated.
 	1) query basis last_update threshold
 	SELECT database_name, table_name, n_rows, last_update
 	          FROM mysql.innodb_table_stats
 	         WHERE database_name = 'uniware';

 	2) control over the quality of the statistics estimate using - "innodb_stats_transient_sample_pages"

-String dedup notes
+	b) scheduled job to flag any out of sync/missing index across multiple running multitenant deployments

+## 4. JVM Heap tuning
+300 MB RAM savings out of 4GB heap JVM in production using String Deduplication in G1 feature with acceptable overhead of 4 min total pause time in 13 days of uptime.
-	1) focussed on de duplicating long-lived strings @ JVM startup (within JVM cache/configuration layer)
+1. focussed on de duplicating long-lived strings @ JVM startup (within JVM cache/configuration layer)
-	2) deduplicate candidate threshold was set to 15 instead of default 3 to delay de duplication as far as possible just to further delay pause time.
+2. deduplicate candidate threshold was set to 15 instead of default 3 to delay de duplication as far as possible just to further delay pause time.
-	3) Workflow to test the savings
+3. Workflow to test the savings
-		1) for both with and without "dedup string " jvm flag:
-			1.1 capture all objects heap histo and live objects heap histo
+   1. for both with and without "dedup string " jvm flag: capture all objects heap histo and live objects heap histo

-Spark
-needed different read side partitions(too many sources) and write site partitions(single sink) - used coalesce() over repartition() no of tasks(for corresponding spark job->stage) === equal to no of cores available to spark cluster/sc.defaultParallelism On OOM, increase the numbers of partitions beyond the number of available executors

-DataFrame over RDD
-Project Tungsten + Catalyst optimizer for Query optimization Serialization happens in memory in binary format, no java serialization/deser + Avoids garbage collection when creating or destroying object

-use coalese over repartition when decreasing no of partitions minimized data movement
+## 5. Bias for action driven increase sales of B2C MVP Use case
+Fasten sales conversion cycle for AutoFill address integration with shopify merchants using plug n play shopify in house custom app.